Jycartha/Wyrdfant/docs/index.md

 features:
   - title: Updates
-    details: Join the Discord for more frequent news, or see the blog (navbar link) for longer summaries every month or so.
+    details: Join the Discord for more frequent news, or see News for longer summaries every month or so.

   - title: Writings
     details: Public-facing writings, including short stories and webnovel chapters.